Newcomb Campus Policies & Guidelines

 The established policies of SUNY ESF pertaining to the use of alcohol and other drugs on College properties shall govern all such activities on HWF.
 These policies prohibit the possession, use, or sale of illegal drugs.
 With certain exceptions these policies also prohibit the possession and consumption of alcohol.

-The possession and/or use of firearms and ammunition within the boundaries of the HWF is strictly prohibited.
+The possession and/or use of firearms and ammunitions at the Newcomb Campus is strictly prohibited.